wakamori-k/SwiftUIConcurrency/README.md

 ## SwiftUIConcurrency
-An example of Swift [Concurrency](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html) on SwiftUI.
+An example of using async/await, defined by [Swift Concurrency](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html), on a SwiftUI app.
-The example shows differences between the traditional approach (Completion handler) and the novel approach (Concurrency) to implement an asynchronous function.
+This example shows a difference between the traditional approach (Completion handler) and the novel approach (async/await) to implement an asynchronous function.